ubc-dri/dri-needs-assessment/fullreport.md

 ### Training Within UBC

-As mentioned above, a large number of respondents indicated that they sought training outside of UBC.
-However, one of the common themes across the focus groups was the desire for more training to be offered within UBC (Figure 1.7).
-As noted in these quotes, a big motivation for wanting internal training is that this encourages the growth of research communities and networks, for both faculty as well as graduate researchers.
+A large number of respondents indicated that they sought training outside of UBC.
+However, a common theme in the focus groups was the desire for more training offered by UBC.
+A motivation for wanting internal training is that this encourages the growth of research communities and networks, for both faculty as well as graduate researchers.

-**Figure 1.7.
+**Figure 7.
 Focus Group Quotes Regarding Internal Training at UBC.**

 > \"If [training] can occur here, you build up this kind of community of practice... and that support can help, and it gives people the opportunity to talk to others about what they\'re trying to [do and what] they're having trouble with.\"